-Foreign and Domestic Sources of Funds.
+Foreign and Domestic Sources of Funds

 The United States also has benefitted from a surplus of saving over investment in many areas of the world that has provided a supply of funds and accommodated the overall shortfall of saving in the country.
 This surplus of saving has been available to the United States because foreigners have remained willing to loan that saving to the United States in the form of acquiring U.S. assets, which have accommodated the growing current account deficits.
 Over the past decade, the United States experienced a decline in its rate of saving and an increase in the rate of domestic investment.
 The large increase in the nation's current account deficit would not have been possible without the accommodating inflows of foreign capital.

 Foreign capital inflows, while important, do not fully replace or compensate for a lack of domestic sources of capital.
 Capital mobility has increased sharply over the last 20 years, but economic analysis shows that a nation's rate of capital formation, or domestic investment, seems to be linked primarily to its domestic rate of saving.
 This phenomenon was first presented in a paper published in 1980 by Martin Feldstein and Charles Horioka.
 The Feldstein-Horioka paper maintained that despite the dramatic growth in capital flows between nations, international capital mobility remains somewhat limited so that a nation's rate of domestic investment is linked to its domestic rate of saving.
-6
+Somewhat limited so that a nation of domestic investment is linked to its